 F-1 Student Visa/Status

-Applying For an F-1 (Student) Visa in Your Home Country
+Applying For a Non immigrant F-1 Student Visa in Your Home Country

 - You must be academically and financially admitted into a Regent University degree program before you can apply for an F-1 student visa.